Categories

 According to the latest figures, about 2.2 million households by low-income earners receive subsidized rent through the section 8 housing choice voucher program.

-What is the Section 8 Program?
+What Is The Section 8 Program?

 Under the program, the government pays a percentage of the tenant’s rent directly to section 8 landlords whose property is in the listing.
 The U.S. Department of Housing and Urban Development Management (HUD) funds the program by paying, on average, 70% of a section 8 tenant’s rent and utility bills.
 A family must typically earn under 50% of the median income in a given area to qualify for HUD Section 8 relief.